victorbrun/partycle--/README.md

-# partycle-
+# partycle--
-C++ program for geometrically generating particle mixtures and computing contact statistics
+C++ program for geometrically generating particle mixtures and computing contact statistics.
+Since Github does not support "+" in repo names, the name is decremented instead of incremented.